-This summer we are working in our sketchbooks to better understand the physical world that surrounds and supports us everyday.
-During the month of June, the concepts of tracings, filaments, and symbiosis through naturalistic drawing approaches, linear mapping with ink and experimental color, masking tape topography, and printing with natural forms.Continue reading
+This summer we used our sketchbooks to gain a better understanding of the physical world that surrounds and supports us everyday.
+During the month of June, we explored the concepts of tracings, filaments, and symbiosis through naturalistic drawing approaches, linear mapping with ink and experimental color, masking tape topography, and printing with natural forms.Continue reading